-At Orlando Health Rehabilitation Institute we realize there is a need for specialized amputee care.
+At Orlando Health Orlando Regional Medical Center Institute for Advanced Rehabilitation we realize there is a need for specialized amputee care.
 We have a dedicated group of professionals to meet your medical and rehabilitation needs from your surgery through your discharge home.

 Beginning post-operatively in the acute care phase, physical and occupational therapists will work with you to help you regain mobility.
 You will be educated throughout and will be provided with support.
 Therapy begins at the bedside with your first instructions on how to get into a chair, what exercises to start with and how to get dressed again.
 Doctors, nurses, nutritionists and social workers will also be an integral part of your team.